Maui Babymoon Guide (2026): Best Pregnancy-Safe Things to Do, Tips & 5-Day Itinerary

 DAY 5:

-Morning: Get a Mac Nut Latte and croissant breakfast sandwich from Island Press Coffee and enjoy on Kaanapali Beach.
+Morning: Get another decaf Mac Nut Latte and croissant breakfast sandwich from Island Press Coffee and enjoy on Kaanapali Beach.
 Then walk over to the Hyatt and visit the penguins and flamingos (it’s free and they’re always out)!

 Afternoon: Head to the airport and start planning your next trip back!